anshumadan51/Appium/README.md

 ```

 # Steps to execute the project
+Update excel sheet devices with your device details, Excel Path (src\main\resources\Testdata.xls).
+## Using Eclipse
 1. Open project in Eclipse
-2. Edit excel sheet devices with your device details, Excel Path (src\main\resources\Testdata.xls).
+2. Right Click on project and Select Maven and select Maven Test

+## Using CMD
-3. Open cmd and go to POM.Xml path
+1. Open cmd and go to POM.Xml path
 4. Enter command 'mvn test'

 ## Emualtor or Simualtor
-1. For android: need to setup a emulator using AVD manager
+1. For android: setup a emulator using AVD manager.
-2. For IOS : xCode should installed in mac machine.
+2. For IOS : xCode should be installed on mac machine.

  In this project No need to open emualtor or simulator it will automatically open the emulator or simulator.